Thorpe Park Leeds: History

 Phase two development at Thorpe Park Leeds was enabled following an investment deal with Legal & General Capital in 2015.

-The Springs shopping centre was opened in October 2018.
+The Springs retail park was opened in October 2018.
 In May 2021, a life-size statue of Captain Tom Moore was unveiled at the park before being positioned at Tom Moore's birthplace in Keighley.
 In August 2021, SGI began development on a £52 million office building which has been pre-let to credit management company, Lowell.